jaygonzales/EmailPro/README.md

 ## Requirements

 - [bBox plug-in](http://www.beezwax.net/bbox) (Free)
-- Mac OS clients only!
-(Sorry. bBox is only compatible with OS X. I have no plans to add support for Windows.
-If you can find a plug-in to execute Python scripts, you might be able to make it work.)
+- Mac OS client or server only. (bBox is only compatible with OS X. If you can find a plug-in to execute Python scripts, you might be able to make it work.)

 ## Installation